-Petit larceny is considered to be a Class 1 misdemeanor, which means the maximum consequences include up to 12 months in jail and a fine of not more than $2,500.
+Petit larceny is considered a Class 1 misdemeanor, which means the maximum consequences include up to 12 months in jail and a fine of not more than $2,500.

 Concealment is treated similarly to shoplifting in Virginia.
-Just concealing merchandise on the store’s premises is considered evidence that you intend to take it.
-That’s why having a shoplifting defense lawyer handle your case is helpful.
+Concealing merchandise on the store’s premises is evidence that you intend to take it.
+That is why having a shoplifting defense lawyer handle your case is helpful.

 Shoplifting and concealment may include any of the following:

 - Willful concealment or taking possession of goods.

 - Price marking, such as altering a price tag.